MLeidel/glaunch/README.md

 # glaunch
-A little graphic launcher for the desktop
+A little (verticle) graphic launcher for the desktop